livejs/VizraVid/README.md

 #### Set up

 Basic express build, so run npm install once you have cloned the repo.

+- Run `npm run vizra`
+- Go to `localhost:3000`
+- Visuals are run from `/screen` view

 The more I build on this the more I will expand on this readme 🙏🏻